Frank Grillo: Television

 Grillo first appeared on television in episodes of Silk Stalkings (1993), and Poltergeist: The Legacy (1996) before being cast as businessman Hart Jessup on the daytime soap opera Guiding Light in 1996 up until 1999.
 In 2002, he was cast in the series For the People as Det.
 J.C.
 Hunter and played Hunter until 2003.
 One of his more notable television roles was on the crime drama Prison Break where he played Nick Savrinn from 2005 to 2006.
 During that time, he also appeared on the Blind Justice as Marty Russo.

 He was in the first and only season of The Kill Point in 2007, and played the role of Jimmy in the CSI: NY episode "The Things About Heroes," which aired in November 2007.
 In 2010, he starred in the sci-fi series The Gates opposite Marisol Nichols and Rhona Mitra.
 The series only lasted one season.

 Between 2014 and 2017, Grillo starred in the DirecTV drama series Kingdom as MMA coach Alvey Kulina alongside Nick Jonas and Jonathan Tucker.

 Grillo was a season 5 regular on the drama series Billions, starring as artist Nico Tanner opposite Damian Lewis and Maggie Siff.
 He also reprised the role of Crossbones by voicing the character on the Marvel Cinematic Universe animated series What If...

 In 2024, Grillo voiced Rick Flag Sr. in the Max animated series Creature Commandos, the first series and installment of the new DC Universe (DCU) franchise managed by James Gunn and Peter Safran, and a successor to the previous DC Extended Universe (DCEU).
 Grillo's character, who is the father of DCEU character Rick Flag Jr., is set to appear across all DCU media, and Grillo was announced in May 2024 to be reprising the role in live-action, appearing as a cast regular for the second season of Peacemaker opposite John Cena.

-Frank Grillo joined the cast of Tulsa King season 2, starring as Kansas City mob boss Bill Bevilaqua opposite Sylvester Stallone.
-Grillo has also filmed season 3 and is gearing up to film season 4 in late 2025.
+Grillo joined the cast of Tulsa King season 2, starring as Kansas City mob boss Bill Bevilaqua opposite Sylvester Stallone.
+He has also filmed season 3 and is gearing up to film season 4 in late 2025.